HassanEltahirr/LangTurtle/README.md

 ## Security Note

 The OpenAI API key is hardcoded in `llm.py`.
 For production, use environment variables or a config file.

----

-## How to Make This Project Even More Impressive

-- Add a `requirements.txt` and make the setup as easy as possible.
-- Showcase with a demo video or animated GIF in your README.
-- Write about challenges you faced and how you solved them (in the README or a blog post).
-- Add more features (e.g., drawing shapes, responding to more natural language commands).
-- Follow security best practices (e.g., don’t hardcode API keys).

----

 ## License